 Camera and phone form a nice couple in a travel photography gear.
 From meteo apps to technical photo tools and quick post editing mobile applications, your phone will be useful part of the equipment.
 And the best of it?
 Most apps are free and really simple to use.

 It’s stunning how helpful some apps can be to plan a photo trip.
-As a beginner – and as unorganized one even more -, they will help you to map and then schedule photography road trips.
+As a beginner, they will help you to map and then schedule photography road trips.
 First, use a location app to scoutt off-beaten places to photograph away from the crowd.
-Then, plan your time by downloading blue / golden hour apps related to the sun course.
-To know the right time to photograph and plan the photo trip hour by hour.
+One of them, Locationscout, is a free databank for locating photo spots.
+Photographers upload their photos with geographical locations, tips on best hours to take photos for each place and other useful infos.
+Everyone can upload his own photos!
+And to plan your time, downloading blue / golden hour apps related to the sun course.
+To know the right time to photograph.

 Quick selection of tested apps